 A traffic impact fee is a one-time city fee intended to ensure new development and redevelopment projects pay a fair share to mitigate traffic impacts.
 The fees are used for transportation infrastructure needed to accommodate new growth in the city.
-Santa Clara collects traffic impact fees on seven types of land uses that can be used for projects identified through the Traffic Mitigation Program such as bicycle projects.
-The amount of funding collected from traffic mitigation program such as pedestrian projects are subject to the level of development.
+Santa Clara collects traffic impact fees on seven types of land uses.
+The fees can be used for projects identified through the Traffic Mitigation Program, such as pedestrian and bicycle projects.